 I had been living for a month in Oaxaca City when I met Carmelita and Elena at the Basílica de Nuestra Señora de la Soledad.
 In that time, though I was and remain a badly lapsed Catholic, the Baroque church had seen more of me than my usual haunts – the mezcal bars – had.

 My mother had recently died, and the basilica is dedicated to Our Lady of Solitude, the Virgin Mary in mourning.
 Above the altar, center-stage, her effigy stands, a look of infinite compassion on her face.
-I took comfort in her steadying gaze, and placed myself beneath it every other morning.
+I took comfort in her gaze, and placed myself beneath it every other morning.

 They had chosen the right day for it.
 The power was off, and the dark had a confessional quality to it, though the caretaker had fashioned a contraption out of a bungee cord, metal coat hangers, and three mismatched flashlights on full beam to pick out the features of Our Lady.
 It made her look as if she were about to be abducted by B-movie aliens.
-And by its peculiar light, Elena and Carmelita took my hands.
+And by its strange light, Elena and Carmelita took my hands.

 The story they told me was a remarkable one.
 They were muxes (moo-sheys), a “third gender" born male but living as women.
 “Which is how we are described by professors anyway,” Elena said.
 They were from the Zapotec-majority town of Juchitán de Zaragoza, which is a five-hour drive away on the Isthmus of Tehuantepec, the narrow waist of land between the Gulf of Mexico and the Pacific Ocean.
-And they were in the Oaxaca City to track down muxe friends who they suspected had been taken there by American sex tourists.
+And they were in Oaxaca City to track down muxe friends who they suspected had been taken there by American sex tourists.
 “These Americans, they call Juchitán ‘Hoochie Town’,” said Elena in disgust.

 Now in their early 30s, my friends explained that they had been raised by their grandparents, and had worn their current style of dress from a very early age.
 “Many muxes can’t remember being anything else.
 There was never any question that I was one,” Elena said.
 “Everyone knew.
 And they were pleased.
 It is considered a blessing if God gives a family a muxe.”